Bachelet reforms hinge on deft handling of Chile's tricky Congress

 "Social movements that have spilled onto the streets are demanding reform, yet the limits of the institutional structure of Chile are going to limit her capacity to engage in reform.
 Even though Bachelet may be the winner tonight she is not in an enviable position."

-Many of the paediatrician-turned-politician's plans in her first term as president were stunted by deadlock in Congress.
+Many of the pediatrician-turned-politician's plans in her first term as president were stunted by deadlock in Congress.

 Experts and allies say Bachelet has since become a tougher negotiator, but she will need every ounce of political dexterity to build support for her plans, which also include legalizing abortion in certain circumstances and closing tax loopholes.

-To be sure, congressional inroads by independents, including some emblematic former student leaders, could help tilt the balance in Bachelet's favour.
+To be sure, congressional inroads by independents, including some emblematic former student leaders, could help tilt the balance in Bachelet's favor.

 "She's going to have to opt for a more cross-section cabinet, a more centrist cabinet," said political analyst Guillermo Holzmann.
 "If she goes too far to the left, there will be polarization.
 If there's polarization, then negotiations in Congress will be trickier."